SiddharthMundra/siddharthmundra.github.io/README.md

 ## Experience
 ### 1. KRG Lab (Professor Ryan Kastner) Research Assistant
-- Developed a web-app for an Implicit Association Test (IAT) to measure an individual's level of bias toward autism
-- Created a prototype on OpenSesame and used Flask to recreate the IAT as a web-app written in Python
-- Worked on the backend integration of the web-app to store and get reasonable insights from the survey
-- Used the insights to contribute to Professor Munyaka’s anti-autistic hate speech detection project
+- Engineered a 91% accuracy NLP model to verify any Indian government-issued identity.
+- Developed a robust anti-forgery application utilizing computer vision technologies and libraries including DocTR, TensorFlow, Keras.
+- Leveraged ngrok for secure tunneling to ensure safe communication between the API and the script.
+- Conducted comprehensive testing of the application by designing and implementing an API with Postman, employing advanced techniques such as pixel analysis, metadata verification, colol consistency checks, steganography detection, and noise consistency evaluation.

 ### 2. Software Development Intern - Cumulus Systems, Hitachi India
+- Engineered a 91% accuracy NLP model to verify any Indian government-issued identity.
+- Developed a robust anti-forgery application utilizing computer vision technologies and libraries including DocTR, TensorFlow, Keras.
+- Leveraged ngrok for secure tunneling to ensure safe communication between the API and the script.
+- Conducted comprehensive testing of the application by designing and implementing an API with Postman, employing advanced techniques such as pixel analysis, metadata verification, colol consistency checks, steganography detection, and noise consistency evaluation.

+### 2. Software Development Intern - Cumulus Systems, Hitachi India
-- Started the development of a program in C to analyze log reports and find errors in the Measure Analyze Recommend Solve tool, a powerful technology platform with a high-performance analytics engine
+- Automated the analysis of log reports to pinpoint errors within the Measure Analyze Recommend Solve (MARS) tool, a high-performance analytics engine.
-- Regularly met and coordinated with the team for constant feedback and to add additional features
+- Ensured high code sustainability and future scalability by utilizing debugging and version control tools (GIT) extensively.
+- Used the POSIX Regular Expressions Library along with Apache POI to write 1000+ lines of code which can read 15,000+ log files, producing detailed MS Excel visualizations identifying trend irregularities.
+- Leveraged agile methodologies to drive the iterative development process.
+- Contributed to the design and implementation of advanced error detection algorithms, improving the accuracy and efficiency of log analysis by 20% and troubleshooting time by 15%.

 ### 3. Web Developer Intern - Pivotal Design
 - Administered 3 cross functional teams comprising of 20 interns’ members from design ideation to final design testing
 - Assisted in facilitation of Motion UI design technology through JavaScript resulting in 30% increase customer appealing rate
 - Collaborated with the internal design development resources to implement scalable front-end templates

-### 4. Data Analyst Intern - Cimcon Software
-- Analyzed sales data using Power BI to extract valuable insights and trends
-- Developed interactive and visually appealing dashboards to present key performance indicators and sales metrics
-- Automated recurring reports, saving time and increasing efficiency in data reporting
-- Attained real world working experience by working under experienced professionals

 ## Projects
 ### 1. App Developer – Virtualis Nutrix